Lower income shoppers still feeling pinched, U.S. retailers say

 Wal-Mart has many shoppers who live paycheck to paycheck.
 The company’s CFO Charles Holley said his customers’ top concern is still jobs, followed by food costs and gas prices.

-Kohl’s said sales of merchandise by fashion designer Derek Lam, who also sells pricier clothes at luxury chain Neiman Marcus, were disappointing in April as customers moved toward basics.
+Kohl’s said sales of merchandise by fashion designer Derek Lam, who also sells pricier clothes at luxury chain Neiman Marcus NMRCUS.UL, were disappointing in April as customers moved toward basics.

 “We have to continue to improve the quality of our merchandise and offer items at a great value,” Kohl’s CEO Kevin Mansell told analysts.